wso2/msf4j/samples/stockquote-mss-lite/README.md

 ### How @Produces work

 When you need to return a bean from a resource method you can specify @Produces annotation with mime types you need to support.
-In this case, at runtime WSO2 MSS framework matches the request's Accept header with the @Produce annotation and dispatches the correct resource method.
+In this case, at runtime WSO2 MSF4J framework matches the request's Accept header with the @Produce annotation and dispatches the correct resource method.
 Then, when the response is sent, the returned bean will be automatically serialized to the matched mime type.
 See the following example.